yeti/best-practices/JavaScript/StaticTypeChecking/README.md

 Flow can also be added iteratively to **any** project.
 This is accomplished by just adding a comment to the top of the file.
 On top of being flexible, flow improves the quality of the codebase.
 The identity of a solution is presented plainly in code in a readable manner.
 This makes it easer for any developer unfamiliar with a part of a codebase to form a mental model of how it works in less time.
 Refactors will also take less time, since the majority of problems caused by refactors in the first place are type errors.

-There numerous types that flow exposes that help better specify data.
+There are numerous types that flow exposes that help better specify data.
 One of these is the `maybe` type, specified by adding a `?` to a type like `?string`.
 This is essentially saying that the boolean can either be `null` or a `string`.
 It also allows for union types `string | boolean` and generics `class GenericClass<T> {...}`.
 There are many more types that can be found in the docs.

 ## Drawbacks
 If Flow is so great, why is this just a recommendation?
 The foundation of types rests on Category Theory, a rather abstract and hard theoretical framework. `Nullable` and `Union` types are easy enough to understand, but certain gotchas run deep.
 Take this recommended React pattern.